ElrikGroupCo/docs-flightsayer/flight_status.md

 # Flightsayer Flights API

-Flightsayer's flights API allows consumers to view the flight status (including our delay predictions) for specific flights.
-Before we outline the API documentation, we start with a few example of common queries that you may want to make.
+Flightsayer's flights API allows consumers to view the predictive flight status for specific flights (including our delay predictions).
+Before we outline the API documentation, we start with a few examples of common queries that you may want to make.

 1. To obtain flight status for flight `WN55DALHOU1608310100` including historical performance and inbound flight info: